jmhammond/math-courses/content/blog/end_of_semester_faq/index.md

     - it's different than the other one.
     - it's a new class we're running for the fall.
 * Math 531 - History of Mathematics
-    - Yes, it is as awesome as you've heard.
+    - Yes, it is as awesome as you've heard.b